 DNMT3A Exon 23 Mutational Analysis

-The assay is designed to detect sequence alterations/mutations in exon 23 of DNMT3A.
-The lower limit of detection is based on Sanger sequencing and is approximately 20% of mutated cells carrying heterozygous sequence alteration/mutation in the background of cells with wild-type DNA.
+This assay will detect mutations present in exon 23 of DNMT3A.
+The sensitivity of the Sanger sequencing assay is 20% of variant sequence in the background of wild-type sequence.

 Additional charges may apply for tissue extraction.

 The CPT codes provided are based on AMA guidelines and are for informational purposes only.
 CPT coding is the sole responsibility of the billing party.
 Please direct any questions regarding coding to the payer being billed.